Disclosure: This article is written for informational purposes only and should not be construed as financial or any other type of professional advice.

 You can avoid being insurance rich and cash poor

-Steuer not only cautions readers to avoid being “insurance rich and cash poor,” he also outlines specific steps to achieve this goal.
+Steuer not only cautions readers to avoid being “insurance rich and cash poor,” but he also outlines specific steps to achieve this goal.
 For each type of insurance, he explains the type of coverage that is standard along with what else you should consider when buying a policy.

 He guides you in making money-smart decisions based on his experience and understanding of common concerns, including limited budgets.
 For example, readers learn that the cost of additional liability coverage as a renter or a homeowner is small compared to its value.
 You’ll also learn that investing may be a better way to keep up with inflation, instead of paying for expensive inflation riders.